Jaborie203/MIPS-CPU_55/README.md

+# Project Introduction
-# MIPS-CPU_55 is written by me in June, 2016
+MIPS-CPU_55 is written by me in June, 2016
 The MIPS-CPU is a project in Computer Architecture course in Tongji University.